shaik1002/biggitlabbomb/doc/development/permissions/custom_roles.md

 - Go to any Group that you are an owner of, then go to `Settings -> Roles and Permissions`.
 - Select `New role` and create a custom role with the permission you have just created.
 - Go to the Group's `Manage -> Members` page and assign a member to this newly created custom role.
-- Next, sign in as that member and ensure that you are able to access the page that the custom ability is intended for.
+- Next, log-in as that member and ensure that you are able to access the page that the custom ability is intended for.

 ### Step 5: Add specs